-We Take Oltursa floatas to Nazca.
+We Take Oltursa floats to Nazca.
 The seats are huge.
 The service is wonderful.
 The food is even OK.
 But there is no sleep.
 Just as I drift off, the bus stops and it is searched, and I fail to return to sleep thereafter.
 At 6 a.m. we arrive at Nazca.
 3 people from Hostels are there at the bus terminal, waiting to pounce on us.
-I get so side tracked, I forget to get the luggage off, and only just remember as I head to find a taxi.
+I get so sidetracked, I forget to get the luggage off, and only just remember as I look for a taxi.
 We select a hostel with a pool, and then the two ladies start fighting the man over me.
 I try to tell them we’ve made our selection but the women are screaming at the man!
 We walk off and get into the taxi.

 She joins us for breakfast, and we decide we will catch up later and try and strike a deal on plane hire for an aerial view of the Nazca lines.
 I was not sure we could afford this, but we shop around and pay $80 which is pretty good.

 So off we go.
 Passports are again needed, so there is a trip back to the hostel to retrieve them.
 The taxi is pretty impatient, but it is included in the price which is great.
 My son is nervous, but I am kind of excited.

 We wait a fair while and have about 3 passport checks, and we also get weighed on luggage scales!
 Finally, we are meeting our pilot and co-pilot, and walking on the tarmac.
 We are given headphones, and because my son is the smallest, we end up at the tapered back.